delasign/kotlin-android-starter-project/README.md

 2. <a href="https://delasign.com/blog/android-studio-kotlin-light-dark-mode/?utm=github-starter-project">How to use light mode and dark mode in Android Studio and Kotlin 🔗</a>
 3. <a href="https://delasign.com/blog/android-studio-kotlin-light-dark-mode/?utm=github-starter-project">How to use light mode and dark mode in Android Studio and Kotlin 🔗</a>
 4. <a href="https://delasign.com/blog/android-studio-kotlin-is-dark-mode/?utm=github-starter-project">How to determine if an Android app is using light mode or dark mode 🔗</a>
+5. <a href="https://delasign.com/blog/android-studio-kotlin-jetpack-compose-constraint-layout/?utm=github-starter-project">How to create a composable that uses a ConstraintLayout in Kotlin 🔗</a>
+6. <a href="https://delasign.com/blog/android-studio-kotlin-jetpack-compose-image/?utm=github-starter-project">How to implement an image in Android using Jetpack Compose and Kotlin 🔗</a>
+7. <a href="https://delasign.com/blog/android-kotlin-jetpack-compose-symbols/?utm=github-starter-project">How to use Material Symbols in Android, Jetpack Compose and Kotlin 🔗</a>
+8. <a href="https://delasign.com/blog/android-kotlin-jetpack-compose-tint-icon-image/?utm=github-starter-project">How to tint an icon or an image using Jetpack Compose and Kotlin 🔗</a>
+9. <a href="https://delasign.com/blog/android-studio-jetpack-compose-kotlin-custom-button/?utm=github-starter-project">How to create a custom button using Jetpack Compose and Kotlin 🔗</a>

 ### **Intents / Notifications**

 1. <a href="https://delasign.com/blog/android-studio-kotlin-send-intents/?utm=github-starter-project">How to broadcast an Intent in Kotlin 🔗</a>
 2. <a href="https://delasign.com/blog/android-studio-kotlin-receive-intents-activity/?utm=github-starter-project">How to listen for an intent using a Broadcast Receiver in an Activity 🔗</a>
 3. <a href="https://delasign.com/blog/android-studio-kotlin-receive-intents-composable/?utm=github-starter-project">How to listen for an intent using a Broadcast Receiver in a Composable 🔗</a>

+### ** Rotation / Orientation**

+1. <a href="https://delasign.com/blog/android-studio-rotate-screen-emulator/?utm=github-starter-project">How to make the Android Studio emulator update the screen on rotate 🔗</a>
+2. <a href="https://delasign.com/blog/android-studio-jetpack-compose-kotlin-orientation/?utm=github-starter-project">How to determine the orientation of an Android device 🔗</a>
+3. <a href="https://delasign.com/blog/android-studio-jetpack-compose-kotlin-landscape/?utm=github-starter-project">How to determine if an Android device is Landscape or Portrait 🔗</a>
+4. <a href="https://delasign.com/blog/android-studio-lock-orientation/?utm=github-starter-project">How to lock an Android apps orientation in Android Studio 🔗</a>

 ### **JSON**